 Can a similar experience be found elsewhere?

-College admission officials like to see that a student took a step to engage over the summer in a field they were interested in pursuing, but it could be at a camp that was a fraction of the price and closer to home.
+College admission officials like to see that a students are engaged outside the classroom.
+Exploring careers is an excellent idea, but it could be at a camp that was a fraction of the price and closer to home.
 It could also be in the form of a part-time job or volunteer position.

-A student interested in medicine can attend the NYLF camp for around $4,000 or choose the MD Camp at OSU, a 3-week experience, for $325.
+A student interested in medicine can attend the NYLF camp for around $4,200 or choose the MD Camp at OSU, a 3-week experience, for $325 or FutureMeds: Exploring Health Careers at Bowling Green University for $215.
 It might be more beneficial to explore options offered by the colleges themselves rather than a third party that simply rented the college facilities to host the event at the prestigious location.

 Can an expensive summer camp help a student explore if a subject is a potential career field that they would enjoy and do well in?